xonq/mycotools/MTDB.md

-*There may be edge-case examples of use-restricted NCBI data, however NCBI cannot provide oversight for their particular restrictions, and thus MTDB cannot assimilate these data.* A git issue can be raised for isolated examples, which can then be incorporated into a manually curated exceptions file; for local handling, simply empty the publication field for the associated row.
+*There may be edge-case examples of use-restricted NCBI data, however NCBI cannot provide oversight for their particular restrictions, and thus MTDB cannot determine what is use-restricted.* A git issue can be raised for isolated examples, which can then be incorporated into a manually curated exceptions file; for local handling, simply empty the publication field for the associated row.
 MTDBs are user-assimilated databases,